sabio-engineering/cookbook-dvelp/handbook/information-security/README.md

 business processes and foster awareness across our distributed team and amongst our customers.

+DVELP engages with its parent group Sabio to maintain Information Security standards across both parties, ensuring processes are appropriate and followed.

 Security is represented at the highest level within the company.
 Our CEO meets regularly with the Information Security Management Team to discuss issues and co-ordinate company wide initiatives.